Datona-Labs/datona-lib/docs/_build/html/_sources/datona-vault.rst.txt

 deleteVault
 ===========

+Can be used if handleSignedRequest_ is not appropriate.
 Handles a valid delete request.
 This method checks the validity of the signature and validates the request before deleting the vault via the VaultDataServer.
 The contract must have expired (contract's hasExpired function returns true) before a vault can be deleted.

 .. code-block:: javascript